hat-open/hat-core/docs/libraries/aio.rst

 When regular functions are called by `call` coroutine, result of function call is immediately available as result of `call` coroutine.
-If function call results in awaitable object (e.g. when coroutine is called in place of regular function), resulting awaitable is awaited and it's result is returned as result of `call` coroutine::
+If function call results in awaitable object (e.g. when coroutine is called in place of regular function), resulting awaitable is awaited and its result is returned as result of `call` coroutine::

     def f1(x):